-The pre-service teacher is required to plan and teach at least two formal lessons to an entire class during the Pre-internship experience.
 A lesson plan template is available for students to download and should be completed before the lessons are taught.
 The mentor teacher should approve the lesson plans at least two days before the lessons occur.
 The mentor teacher will use the Lesson Plan Observation Form to evaluate the lesson content and delivery and should provide feedback for the teacher candidate.
 See Appendix A and B.

-The teacher candidate may have a chance to teach only some of the two lessons but must submit two lesson plans to their mentor and write them as if they were teaching.
+The teacher candidate may have a chance to teach only some of the three lessons but must submit a three-lesson segment to their mentor and write lesson plans as if they were teaching.